Australian wine exports to China surge as FTA cuts tariffs

 Australia’s quarter-share of the Chinese wine market is still only a little more than half that of France‘s.

-But the cracking pace of China sales is benefiting major exporters such as Treasury, the world’s biggest standalone winemaker, which reported a 55 percent profit rise last August as Asia sales surged.
+But the cracking pace of China sales is benefiting major exporters such as Australia’s Treasury Wine Estates, the world’s biggest standalone winemaker, which reported a 55 percent profit rise last August as Asia sales surged.

-The boom has also lured Chinese producers to look at Australian terroir, with the purchase last month of a majority stake in Clare Valley vineyard Kilikanoon by Yantai Changyu Pioneer Wine Co Ltd 000869.SZ for $15.5 million, following several smaller deals in recent years.
+It’s also lured Chinese producers to look at Australian terroir, with the purchase last month of a majority stake in Clare Valley vineyard Kilikanoon by Yantai Changyu Pioneer Wine Co Ltd for $15.5 million, following several smaller deals in recent years.

 Sales to the next top export markets behind China, the U.S. and Britain each fell 2 percent.
-Sales to Canada, where restrictions on foreign sales last week prompted an Australian complaint to the World Trade Organisation, fell 3 percent.
+Sales to Canada, where restrictions on foreign sales last week prompted an Australian complaint to the World Trade Organisation, fell 3 percent to A$187 million.

-In volume terms, Australia’s total exports grew 8 percent to a record 811 million litres, even as 2017 worldwide production was expected fell to its lowest since 1961.
+In volume terms, total exports grew 8 percent to a record high of 811 million litres for the calendar year, while at the same time, worldwide production hit its lowest since 1961.